EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 The availability of a secure pseudorandom number generator and truly random seeds are essential for the security of EDHOC.
 If no true random number generator is available, a truly random seed must be provided from an external source.
 If ECDSA is supported, "deterministic ECDSA" as specified in RFC6979 is RECOMMENDED.

 Nonces MUST NOT be reused, both parties MUST generate fresh random nonces.

 Ephemeral keys SHOULD NOT be reused, both parties SHOULD generate fresh random ephemeral key pairs.
+Party V MAY reuse the ephemeral key to limit the effect of certain DoS attacks.
+For example, to reduce processing costs in the case of repeated uncompleted protocol runs, party V MAY pre-compute its ephemeral key E_V and reuse it for a small number of concurrent EDHOC executions until one EDHOC protocol instance has been successfully completed, which triggers party V to pre-compute a new ephemeral key E_V to use with new protocol runs.

 The referenced processing instructions in {{SP-800-56a}} must be complied with, including deleting the intermediate computed values along with any ephemeral ECDH secrets after the key derivation is completed.